chu0802/SLA/README.md

 After running the data preparation script, you should be able to use the resulting data files in this repository.

-## Running
+## Running the model

-Take MME + SLA on 3-shot A -> C Office-Home dataset as example:
+To run the main Python file, use the following command:

 ```
 python --method MME_LC --source 0 --target 1 --seed 1102 --num_iters 10000 --shot 3shot --alpha 0.3 --update_interval 500 --warmup 500 --T 0.6
 ```

+This command runs the MME + SLA model on the 3-shot A -> C Office-Home dataset, with the specified hyperparameters.
+You can modify the command to run different experiments with different hyperparameters or on different datasets.

 ## Acknowledgement